Rsantct/pe.audio.sys/bin/peaudiosys_test/README.md

-Scripts to help while designing and testing a loudspeaker.
+Scripts to help while testing a loudspeaker design.